 1966: The Who’s second album, A Quick One, was released in the UK.
 Decca Records titled the LP “Happy Jack” in the US, where the song of the same name had been a top 40 hit.
 The album was a departure from the R&B sound of the group’s first album and part of the marketing push was a requirement that each member write two songs, though singer Roger Daltrey only wrote one.

-1967: Jim Morrison was arrested onstage during a Doors concert in New Haven, CT.
+1967: Jim Morrison was arrested onstage during a Doors concert in New Haven, Connecticut.
 Before the gig, Morrison had gotten into an argument with a policeman, who responded by macing the singer.
 During the concert, while singing “Backdoor Man,” Morrison told the audience about the incident.
-The police turned on the house lights and arrested Morrison, causing a mini-riot as the angry and disappointed crowd took to the streets of New Haven, resulting in thirteen additional arrests.
+The police turned on the house lights and arrested Morrison, causing a riot as the angry and disappointed crowd took to the streets of New Haven, resulting in thirteen additional arrests.
 Morrison was later charged with inciting a riot, indecency, and public obscenity, all of which were later dropped due to a lack of evidence.

 1972: Who guitarist Pete Townshend narrated an orchestral performance of the group’s Tommy rock opera at the Rainbow Theatre in London.
 The stage production starred Roger Daltrey, Richie Havens, Steve Winwood, Rod Stewart, and actor Peter Sellers and featured the London Symphony Orchestra.
 Several issues plagued the show, including poor casting, overacting, and Townshend being visibly unwell, all of which contributed to a production that critics felt detracted from the quality of the original album.